coravacav/onemap.nvim/README.md

 ### Adding groups

 Groups are where this plugin shines though.
+Groups are a label that allows the organization of related keybinds.
 First, during your `onemap.setup` (or `opts` w/ lazy), add some group definitions.

 ```lua
 local onemap = require 'onemap'